HOME Family Pages Computer Help Story List Making Pictures All Pages

 Always virus checking every attachment

-I always save attachments and downloads to the desktop, then, before I open them I right click and choose the name of my virus checking program from the pop-up menu.
+You can save attachments and downloads in a dedicated Attachments folder or to the desktop.
+Then, before opening them, right click and choose the name of your virus checking program from the pop-up menu.
 This takes about ten seconds.
 You should do this even with attachments from friends.
 The most talked about method of virus infection is for the virus to mail itself to everyone in an address book.

 Don’t be a thoughtless emailer